MicrosoftDocs/m365copilot-docs/docs/api-plugin-manifest.md

 ## Capabilities object

 Lists the capabilities that the plugin supports.
 Currently, the only capability that can be specified is localization, which is used to provide translations to strings in your plugin manifest file.
-To learn about how to localize strings in your plugin manifest, see [Localize your plugin manifest](./how-to/localize-manifest.md).

 Here is an example of a capabilities object that specifies translations for the `name_for_human` and `description_for_human` members: